Olical/olical.github.io/cryogen/resources/templates/md/posts/clojure-projects-from-scratch.md

    -Durl=https://clojars.org/repo
 ```

 Take note of the fact that I specify a target group, name and version on the first three lines.
-You'll want to update these to suite your needs.
+You'll want to update these to suit your needs.

 A lot of this information comes from [Clojar's guide to pushing][pushing] and [Maven's guide to deploying 3rd party jars][deploying-jars].
 If you find you need to have a custom `pom.xml` file, the steps are documented in the latter link.